 Ian describes the song “Oliver Stone” as “a sci-fi journey about decades and lost happiness and stuff.
 It’s about this friend of Oliver Stone who had a falling out with him for some reason.
 So, he’s trying to build a machine to find the times that they used to have together because he feels regret for losing his friendship with him.
 Then, he realizes after all this stuff, that he can never find it.”

 The band’s fourth album comes after the departure of drummer (and celebrated fiction writer) Simone Felice, who left the group in 2009, eventually forming the duo The Duke And The King.
 As for why he left, Ian says it was “mostly because he was having a baby and we tour in a crazy kind of way.
 He needed to be home with his family.”
-When asked if that put a strain on their relationship, he replies, “We’re best friends.
+Ian maintains that the split didn’t put a strain on their relationship.
+“We’re best friends.
 We’re brothers.
 We love each other.
 It’s a completely mutual understanding.”

 Soon after the band gets done rocking the Exit/In, they’ll board a plane for a 14-hour flight to Australia, their first time playing down under.
 What the future holds for the Felice Brothers is unclear; but the present just got a lot more interesting.